staaaa/wear_is_art/README.md

 1. Open the terminal in the 'OLX' folder
 2. Write npm install or npm i
+3. Write 'npm install vue-router@4'
-3. Write 'npm run dev'
+4. Write 'npm run dev'
-4. The project should be hosted on your local port 3000
+5. The project should be hosted on your local port 3000

 #WHAT TO DO IF IT DOESNT WORK

 1. Delete package-lock.json.
 2. Delete node_modules.
-3. npm install
-4. npm run dev
+3. After that proceed with the normal procedure of running showed up^